kassko/data-mapper/README.md

 }
 ```

-A english data source with the mapping in yaml_file:
+A english data source with the mapping in yaml:
 ```yaml
 # color_en.yml